lukejharmon/lanyon/chapters_preref/chapter11_fitbd_pre.md

 If $P > 1$ then set $P = 1$

-For example, we can assess diversification in the Andean representatives of the legume genus Lupinus (Hughes and Eastwood 2006).
+For example, we can assess diversification in the Andean representatives of the legume genus *Lupinus* [@Hughes2006-nr].
 In particular, this genus includes a young radiation of 81 Andean species, spanning a wide range of growth forms.
-The likely sister clade to this spectacular Andean radiation is a clade of Lupinus species in Mexico that includes 46 species (Drummond et al. 2013).
+The likely sister clade to this spectacular Andean radiation is a clade of *Lupinus* species in Mexico that includes 46 species [@Drummond2012-zs].
 In this case $N_a = 81 - 46 = 35$, and we can then calculate a P-value testing the null hypothesis that both of these clades have the same diversification rate:

 (eq.
 11.8)